scottyd8/ipc_sdk_windows/readme.md

 ##Installation
 The Windows IPC SDK is implemented as a Windows Service and accompanying driver for the card reader.
 These components are located in the /cxpi directory and should be downloadd to your machine before installing.

 We will soon be providing a full fledged installer executable that will perform this task for you.
 You are free to distribute the installer with your application.
+For now, please use our batch installer.

+###Important: Installing Using the Batch Script
-We also provide a Windows batch file (**WorldpayMW\_Service\_Install.bat**), located in the root directory of this repository) that will install the components as well.
-This allows you the freedfom in incorporate the files into your own installer when the time comes.
+For now, We are providing a Windows batch file that will install the components as well.
+You will have a couple of manual steps that are critical to getting things setup.

+ 1. Pull down the files from the CXPI directory.
+ 2. There are two files that need to be marked as 'unblocked' - **SPOS.VerifoneLib.dll** and **.\DEVICEPLUGINS\SPOS.VerifoneLib.dll**.
+Right click on each of these files to bring up the properties page and select the button labeled **'Unblock'** at the bottom.
+ 3. Run the file **.\WorldpayMW\_Service\_Install.bat** in **Admin mode**.

 Note: The driver uses com9 for communicating with the card reader.
 You will need to make sure that this port is available and resolve any conflicts in your installation if not.